sophya-22/aeriscoin/src/test/README.md

 explaining how the boost unit test framework works:
 [http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/](http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/).

-test_aeris has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_aeriscoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_aeris --log_level=all --run_test=getarg_tests
+    test_aeriscoin --log_level=all --run_test=getarg_tests

-... or to run just the doubleaeris test:
+... or to run just the doubleaeriscoin test:

-    test_aeris --run_test=getarg_tests/doubleaeris
+    test_aeriscoin --run_test=getarg_tests/doubleaeriscoin

-Run  test_aeris --help   for the full list.
+Run  test_aeriscoin --help   for the full list.